 One caution – DO NOT study to simply show that you are correct and someone else is wrong.
 Study to find or verify the truth.
 This way your heart and mind will stay pure as you study to find God’s truth – not your own.
 I have also had times when I thought someone else was twisting Scripture and I set out to find the truth.
 It turned out I was wrong and they were right!
 I had a partial knowledge upon which I had formed convictions.
 Then I found out I was standing on a two-legged stool!
 It fell over and I had to add the third leg to my knowledge of the subject.

 By myself, I can never have a full picture of the Word or contain all of the truth.
-I need others because, together, we are the body of Christ.
+We need each other because, together, we are the body of Christ.
 However, I must to be careful to make sure that the stool has at least 3 legs and that all of them are firmly set on the Word and not just my opinion!

 Convictions – firmly held beliefs or opinions – are important.
 They are our conscience.
 However, I can have a firmly held opinion and find out I am firmly wrong.
 I may have convictions that are different than yours and that is fine as long as they conform to the Word.
 We must each live according to the direction of the Holy Spirit in our individual lives and not be judgmental of others.